andrewytf/openimu/README.md

 dpkg -i python-pyqtgraph_0.9.8-1_all.deb

-Processing demos - 3D Cube
+Debug with OpenGL 3D Cube
 --------------------------
 Required test and validation tool